 There’s no doubt meditation is difficult.
 A huge part of meditating is being able to avoid distraction and remain focused on your breathing.
 Meditation is an intense practice on your brain and will really sharpen your focus and your memory.
 Just remember – practice makes perfect!

 The most popular reasons why people meditate is to relax and to find joy.
 Meditation will calm your mind and leave you feeling less anxious and more joyful.
 This attitude will stick with you following your practice and have an impact on your interactions.
 The way you feel on the inside will reflect how you treat others.
 If you are in a good mood, you’ll be a lot kinder towards those around you.

 3. Makes you more creative

 It’s hard to be creative when you’re feeling overwhelmed.
-Taking the time to meditate and relax can help quiet your mind to allow inspiration to hit.
+Taking the time to meditate and decompress can help quiet your mind to allow inspiration to hit.
 Next time you’re facing writer’s block, or you’re just feeling completely uninspired, take time to meditate and clear your head.
 This will allow you to let go off all that pressure and allow new ideas to flow.